Module Reference¶

 src/state_mapper.py — USPS to Facebook Translation¶

-What it does: Converts CLOSRTECH's format (USPS 2-letter codes) to the exact format Facebook expects for geographic targeting (list of region objects with numeric keys).
+What it does: Converts CLOSRTECH’s format (USPS 2-letter codes) to the Facebook format (list of region objects with numeric keys).
+Unchanged by all refactors.

 usps_to_fb_region(usps_code) -> dict | None¶